 Players also have the option to play for virtual (play money) currency at most sites.
 This offers a great way to learn the games and software without risking any money.

-> Global Poker is one of the biggest and best known among these.
-Players in the US and Canada (excluding Quebec) can enjoy a comparable online poker playing experience with an opportunity to win real money.
+Global Poker is one of the biggest and best known among these.
+Players in the US and Canada (excluding Quebec) can enjoy a comparable online poker playing experience with an opportunity to redeem coins won for prizes.

-> Players that purchase more Gold Coins also receive a second virtual currency called Sweeps Coins.
+Players that purchase more Gold Coins also receive a second virtual currency called Sweeps Coins.
 These coins are used in separate Sweeps Coin poker games such as:

 - Tournaments (& tournament series)